YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Abstraction/Abstract Class.md

 ```

 ### inheritance
-As we cannot create objects of an abstract class, we **must create a derived clas**s from it.
+As we **cannot create objects of an abstract class**, we **must create a derived clas**s from it.
 So that we can access members of the abstract class using the object of the derived class.

 For example,